elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-reaction-time-measured-and-what-tools-are-commonly-used.md

 url: /learn/psychology/questions/how-is-reaction-time-measured-and-what-tools-are-commonly-used
 score: -1.0
 related_article1:
-    id: 165017
+    id: 165016
-    title: What mechanisms are involved in visual processing and perceptual organization?
+    title: >-
+        How do symbolic and non-symbolic processing differ in numerical cognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-mechanisms-are-involved-in-visual-processing-and-perceptual-organization
+    url: /learn/psychology/questions/how-do-symbolic-and-nonsymbolic-processing-differ-in-numerical-cognition
 related_article2:
-    id: 165013
+    id: 165014
-    title: What are the core concepts of cognitive psychology related to perception and attention?
+    title: >-
+        How do experimental design and data analysis contribute to cognitive psychology research?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-core-concepts-of-cognitive-psychology-related-to-perception-and-attention
+    url: /learn/psychology/questions/how-do-experimental-design-and-data-analysis-contribute-to-cognitive-psychology-research
 related_article3:
-    id: 165010
+    id: 165020
-    title: How do different experimental approaches contribute to our understanding of depth of processing?
+    title: >-
+        What are the key findings and significance of the GIANT study in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-different-experimental-approaches-contribute-to-our-understanding-of-depth-of-processing
+    url: /learn/psychology/questions/what-are-the-key-findings-and-significance-of-the-giant-study-in-cognitive-psychology
 related_article4:
-    id: 165019
+    id: 165023
-    title: What are the principles of experimental design that ensure validity and reliability?
+    title: >-
+        What are the challenges in designing cognitive experiments and how can they be addressed?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-principles-of-experimental-design-that-ensure-validity-and-reliability
+    url: /learn/psychology/questions/what-are-the-challenges-in-designing-cognitive-experiments-and-how-can-they-be-addressed
 related_article5:
-    id: 165018
+    id: 165020
-    title: How do contextual effects influence visual perception?
+    title: >-
+        What are the key findings and significance of the GIANT study in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-contextual-effects-influence-visual-perception
+    url: /learn/psychology/questions/what-are-the-key-findings-and-significance-of-the-giant-study-in-cognitive-psychology
 ---

 &nbsp;